-Our RICS Nottingham Expert Witness Surveyors look at badly laid out Yellow Lines, clamping signs and whether a Derby access road is a private right of way or public highway
+Our RICS Derby Expert Witness Surveyors look at badly laid out Yellow Lines, clamping signs and whether a Derby access road is a private right of way or public highway

-The dispute was about a parking ticket issued for parking on the yellow lines in a restricted zone on Full Street a public highway.
-The road is an access to a service yard off Full Street Derby.
+The dispute was about a parking ticket issued for 'Parking on the yellow lines in a restricted zone on Full Street' a public highway.
+The road is in fact an access to a service yard off Full Street.
 Steve Butler Chartered Surveyors argued for the recipient of the ticket that the car was on a private right of way and not the public highway.
 The City argued that the highway ended at a gully that runs across the road marked the end of the highway.
 Steve Butler Chartered Surveyors argued that if the gully was a juncture of public and private highway that there should be a T bar to mark the distinction and that gullies have no place in highway law.
 There was also a ‘no parking or you will be clamped sign’ on a car park wall just in front of where the car was parked.
 The City Council argued that the signs had not been put up by them despite their distinctive logo and that they owned the car park.
 A clamping sign on building on the opposite side of the road way was approximately mid-way between two T bars that stretch beyond where the car was parked.
 Our expert surveyors argued that the T bar at back of the pavement would be considered by a reasonable member of the public to be the end of the highway and that the section of road between the two T bars would be considered to be private as the clamping sign was at the centre.
 Full Street was considerably altered in the early 1970's to make way for the Assembly rooms redevelopment.
 We asked for a copy of the Full Street adoption order.
 Derby City Council will do anything but provided copy!

 Here our Nottingham clients were accused of having used a neighbours garage as a retaining wall for their patio.
 Our surveyors were able to show that the patio was separated from the garage by a gap extending to below the garage damp proof course level.
 The surveyors CPR35 compliant expert witness report can be seen if you follow the link